Lightingooo/Lightingooo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a PhD student at the Institute of Science and Technology for Brain-inspired Intelligence (ISTBI) at Fudan University, Shanghai, China.
-I obtained my Bachelor's degree from the School of Aerospace Engineering at Xiamen University, Xiamen, China.
+Hi.

-My research focuses on Robotics and Simultaneous Localization and Mapping (SLAM).
-In the future, I aim to develop an efficient and robust SLAM system.
-Feel free to reach out if you'd like to **learn more about my work**, **chat**, or explore potential **collaborations**.
+I am a PhD student at Fudan University, Shanghai, China.
+My research focuses on Robotics and Simultaneous Localization and Mapping (SLAM) and my hobby is climbing snow mountains.
+Feel free to reach out if you'd like to **learn more about my work**, **chat**, or explore potential **collaborations (Research or Climbing)**.